jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - the hash function should be collision-resistant, meaning it is extremely hard to find two messages that produce the same hash value output
     - hashes are used for storing passwords, with email, and for file download integrity verification
   - Hashing and integrity: if the hash generated by sender, and separately by the receiver match, then we have integrity
-  - Successors to the Secure Hash Algorithm (SHA), SHA-2, and SHA-3, make up the government standard message digest funtion
+  - Successors to the Secure Hash Algorithm (SHA), SHA-2, and SHA-3, make up the government standard message digest function
     - SHA-2 supports variable-length message digests, ranging up to 512 bits
     - SHA-3 improves upon the security of SHA-2 and supports the same hash lengths
+  - Good hash functions have five requirements:
+    - they allow input of any length
+    - provide fixed-length output
+    - make it relatively easy to compute the hash function for any input
+    - provide one-way functionality
+    - are collision-free

 ## [3.7](#37-understand-methods-of-cryptanalytic-attacks-osg-9-chpts-71421) Understand methods of cryptanalytic attacks (OSG-9 Chpts 7,14,21)